Élisabeth of France: Execution

 At the foot of the guillotine, there was a bench for the condemned who were to depart the cart and wait on the bench before their execution. Élisabeth departed the cart first, refusing the help of the executioner, but was to be the last to be called upon, which resulted in her witnessing the death of all the others.
 The first to be called upon was Mme de Crussol, who bowed for Élisabeth and asked to embrace her; after Élisabeth consented, all the following women prisoners were given the same farewell, while the men bowed before her, and each time, she repeated the psalm "De Profundis".
 This attracted attention, and one spectator commented: "They may make her salaams if they like, but she will share the fate of the Austrian."
 Reportedly, she considerably strengthened the morale of her fellow prisoners, who all behaved with courage.
 When the last person before her, a man, gave her his bow, she said, "courage, and faith in the mercy of God!" and then rose to be ready for her own turn.
 While she was being strapped to the board, her fichu (a sort of shawl) fell off, exposing her shoulders, and she cried to the executioner "Au nom de votre mère, monsieur, couvrez-moi.
 (In the name of your mother, sir, cover me)".

-Reportedly, her execution caused some emotion by the bystanders, who did not cry "Vive la Republique" at this occasion, which was otherwise common.
-The respect in which Élisabeth had enjoyed among the public caused concern with Robespierre, who had never wished to have her executed and who "dreaded the effect" of her death.
+Reportedly, her execution caused some emotion among the bystanders, who did not cry "Vive la Republique" on this occasion, which was otherwise common.
+The respect which Élisabeth had enjoyed among the public caused concern with Robespierre, who had never wished to have her executed and who "dreaded the effect" of her death.
 On the evening of the execution, he asked Bertrand Barère what people were saying and was given the reply: "They murmur; they cry out against you; they ask what Mme Élisabeth did to offend you; what were her crimes; why you sent this innocent and virtuous person to the scaffold."
 Robespierre replied: "Well, you understand, it is always me.
 I assure you, my dear Maret, that, far from being the cause of the death of Mme Élisabeth, I wished to save her.
 It was that wretch Collot d'Herbois who snatched her from me."

 Her body was buried in a common grave at the Errancis Cemetery in Paris.
 At the time of the Restoration, her brother Louis XVIII searched for her remains, only to discover that the bodies interred there had decomposed to a state where they could no longer be identified. Élisabeth's remains, with that of other victims of the guillotine (including Robespierre, also buried at the Errancis Cemetery) were later placed in the Catacombs of Paris.
 A medallion represents her at the Basilica of Saint Denis.